 Conte’s remarks were aimed at Materazzi, the Inter defender who Conte stated “acted with little respect” two years previously when his Perugia side beat the Old Lady 1-0 following a dramatic Umbrian rainstorm that saw Lazio crowned champions on the final day of the season.

-There was a similar, perhaps more drawn out pain for Venezia, the Venetian club where Recoba, Vieri and Filippo Maniero initially came to prominence.
+There was a similar, perhaps more drawn out pain for Venezia, the club where Recoba, Vieri and Filippo Maniero initially came to prominence.
 Frustrated with the team and the lack of support from the local council, owner Maurizio Zamparini pulled the project and relocated to Palermo, where he also took several star players.
-The club from arguably the most beautiful city in Europe was declared insolvent due to bankruptcy in 2005, and currently play in the Lega Pro.
+The club, from arguably the most beautiful city in Europe, was declared insolvent due to bankruptcy by 2005.

-No matter where you looked, the 2001-02 Serie A season was packed full of incident, drama and controversy.
-It was a time when the league was contested by several of the world’s leading elite clubs and was guaranteed to go to the wire.
-In the 14 seasons since, only two have gone to the final day.
+No matter where you looked, the 2001/02 Serie A season was packed full of incident, drama and controversy.
+It was a time when the league was contested by several of the world’s elite clubs and was guaranteed to go to the wire.
+In the 18 seasons since, only two have gone to the final day.
 Somewhat ironically, both of those have been won by Inter, with Roma the runners-up on each occasion.
-How Italians long for a return to the halcyon days at the turn of the millennium.
+How the Italians long for a return to the halcyon days at the turn of the millennium.